Blackpool Airshow is an iconic event in the yearly calendar – it’s a fabulous FREE fun day for all of the family!

 The Red Arrows’ 54th season is also the RAF’s 100th anniversary.
 The Red Arrows performed a magnificent display in Blackpool on Sunday, 12th August.

-Highlights of this years show included the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
-The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see, all flying over Blackpool seafront.
+Highlights of the show included the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
+The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see – all flying over Blackpool seafront.

 The programme always showcases the very best in British aviation.
 Watch a whole host of amazing flying machines and some of the country’s most talented pilots.